tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Open the unsolved version to begin the demo.
 Incorporate the following points into your demonstration as you live code the solution:

-Open the lesson slides and move to the "Results" section, introduce the concept or ROI and highlight the following:
+Open the lesson slides and move to the "Results" section, introduce the concept of ROI and highlight the following:

 * A **return on investment (ROI)** is a percentage calculation that signifies either a profit or loss relative to the initial cost of an investment.